GatherLab/Goniometer/README.md

 __Lead Developer: Julian Butscher @ GatherLab__

-Please note that completely refactored versions of the measurement and evaluation software have been moved to different repositories:
+Please note that completely rewritten versions of the measurement and evaluation software are now available from the following repositories:

 __Measurement Software__:
 https://github.com/GatherLab/OLED-jvl-measurement